The University Student Design and Applied Solutions Competition (USDASC), is the first ever student design competition with a corrosion focus.

 Expand your imagination and creativity to arrive at a design solution that optimizes your team’s resources.
 Unique minds offer varying approaches that result in a wide range of designs.
-Students will compare their team’s work against teams from all around the United States.

 A successful team exhibits problem solving, teamwork, strategy, and resourcefulness to perform in the competition.